LLM-Dev-Ops/infra/README.md

 - Change all passwords before production deployment
 - Never commit secrets to the repository

+### Production Readiness

+The `ruvnet/ruvector:latest` image tag is intentionally unpinned during infrastructure wiring and local integration. **Before any production deployment, this image must be pinned to a specific version** (e.g., `ruvnet/ruvector:1.2.3`) in `docker-compose.yml` to ensure reproducible builds and avoid unexpected breaking changes.

 ### Production Deployment

 For production deployments:

+1. **Pin all Docker image versions** to specific tags (not `:latest`)
-1. Set secure passwords via environment variables
+2. Set secure passwords via environment variables
-2. Use external secrets management (Vault, AWS Secrets Manager, etc.)
+3. Use external secrets management (Vault, AWS Secrets Manager, etc.)
-3. Consider managed database services for PostgreSQL
+4. Consider managed database services for PostgreSQL
-4. Enable TLS for all connections
+5. Enable TLS for all connections
-5. Configure proper network segmentation
+6. Configure proper network segmentation

 ## Quick Start (Development)